ivanloktionov/ivanloktionov/README.md

 # Courses, training, certificates

     • PortaOne, Linux & Network Administration
-      PortaOne Linux & Network Administration course - educational program at PortaOne that covers administration of OC Linux, network administration, web-server apache, basics of VoIP, and basics of troubleshooting
+      PortaOne Linux & Network Administration course - educational program at PortaOne that covers administration of OC Linux, network administration, web-server Apache, basics of VoIP, and basics of troubleshooting
     • Microsoft, Azure Fundamentals
     • Azure Fundamentals (AZ-900) – fundamentals of Azure and cloud systems
     • Fundamentals of DevOps and Kubernetes in partnership with GlobalLogic